prirai/firefox-config/README.md

 ## Custom Theme - Firefox Gnome

-- If you also want to change the appearance of Firefox to give it a look of GTK4+ gnome, you can simple copy the chrome folder and paste it to your profile root directory.
+- If you also want to change the appearance of Firefox to give it a look of GTK4+ gnome, you can try searching for some userchrome projects on GitHub or elsewhere and give them a try.

 If you really liked the project, star it and also contribute back.